If you have been reading my previous posts on the MAP Toolkit, you might probably be asking what can it do to your church or a specific ministry.

-One of the tasks of the pastor or ministry leader is what Paul reminded Timothy in 2 Timothy 1:6, to “fan into flames the spiritual gift God gave you when I laid my hands on you.”
+One of the pastor or ministry leader’s tasks is what Paul reminded Timothy in 2 Timothy 1:6, to “fan into flames the spiritual gift God gave you when I laid my hands on you.”

-The MAP Toolkit has tools that will help in accomplishing the task of keeping the passion for ministry burning in the church and in the community.
+The MAP Toolkit has tools that will help accomplish the task of keeping the ministry passion burning in the church and the community.

 Initially, I have identified four things that the toolkit can do.
-I believe that more will be discovered in the course of using the tools.
+I believe that we will discover more in the course of using the tools.

 The MAP Toolkit seeks to:

-- Generate information sets that are necessary for a consistent and sustainable church planning and ministry implementation
+- Generate information sets that are necessary for a consistent and sustainable church planting and ministry implementation

 - Discover and appreciate the indigenous faith-wisdom of the church

-- Develop the dynamics of the church from a pastor-centered (or leadership-centered) congregation to a participatory and empowered congregation
+- Develop the dynamics of the church from a pastor-centred (or leadership-centred) congregation to a participatory and empowered congregation